duckdb/duckdb-web/docs/sql/data_types/enum.md

 -- This will fail since the mood type already exists CREATE TYPE mood AS ENUM ('sad', 'ok', 'happy', 'anxious');

--- This will fail since Enums can not hold null values CREATE TYPE breed AS ENUM ('maltese', NULL);
+-- This will fail since Enums cannot hold null values CREATE TYPE breed AS ENUM ('maltese', NULL);

 -- This will fail since Enum values must be unique